datavis-tech/reactive-model/README.md

 <a name="set-configuration" href="#set-configuration">#</a> <b><i>model</i></b>(<i>configuration</i>)

+Sets the configuration.

+The argument *configuration* is an Object where

+ * keys are property names, and
+ * values are property values to be set.

-Sets the model configuration.
-[Exposed](#expose) properties whose values are not included in *configuration* will be set to their default values.
+Only [exposed](#expose) properties may be set via the configuration.
+Exposed properties whose values are not included in *configuration* will be set to their default values.

+Example:

 ```javascript
 var model = new ReactiveModel()